 Hindu belief is that all things are rooted in God, and there is God-pervasiveness in every entity.

 After the Vedas pronounced that all beings are the family of one God, the Hindu mind became more established toward an attitude of reverence, benevolence, compassion, and auspiciousness toward all creatures.
 In effect, this certainly aroused people to wean themselves from eating meat.
 Soon afterwards the concept of non-injury became the model teaching of Hinduism.
 Manu Samhita stated earliest in the Mahabharata: “Ahimsa Parmo Dharma: Nonviolence is the primary religion,” and later Mahavira and Buddha adopted this as their main teaching.
-Soon, vegetarian food came to be considered as the sattvic food, which is regarded fit for all spiritual practices.
+Vegetarian food came to be considered as the sattvic food, which is regarded fit for all spiritual practices.
 Jainism has always shown greater interest in this direction.
 Jains not only strictly prohibit their members from eating any animal meat, but they go a step further.
 They don’t allow root vegetables, such as onions and potatoes, lest some germs be attached to them.
 Buddhists are believers in non-injury but are more accommodating with regard to prohibited foods.
 Sikhs, too, have a rather soft attitude in this regard.
 The majority of Sikhs eat meat, but they do not consume it inside the temple.
+There is a growing concern over slaughtering of animals around the world, demanding more kindness and gentleness and less cruelty in the process; surely a step toward more vegetarianism in the future.
+Dairy cows are often commodities for meat, after their milk producing capacity is over, they are sent to slaughter house.
+Also they are constantly injected with antibiotics and hormones to increase their milk production.
+This is in stark contrast to Hindu concept of cow, which gives it the dignity of divinity.
+There are now some slaughter-free dairies in India, U.K. and USA.
+More are bound to come up.
+Some pople wrongly advocate that even plants have life.
+Plants, lacking nervous system, do not endure pain and terror that mortifies animals at slaughter.

 Vegetarianism in recent times has become a “wonder” word all over the world.
 Hindus were the first ones to adopt vegetarianism; the rest of the world until very lately, considered meat as an essential part of their diet.
 In fact till only half a century ago, medical curricula taught that the “essential amino-acids” were present in meat only.
 Tables have now turned; in the medical domain, meat is now considered to be relatively toxic.
 In Hindu philosophy, the secular is often overshadowed by the spiritual; vegetarianism in Hindu society was regarded as religious and a divine feature, rather than a scientific and material advantage.
 In ancient Hindu scriptures, longevity of one hundred years or more has been repeatedly emphasized.
 Perhaps in no other society such longevity was known so early in human history.